Want to know more? Search our FAQ’s.

 NZF provides Zakat payers with many avenues to ensure safe and secure collection.
 Payers can pay online, by bank transfer, by post, through Al Rayan bank branches, through mosque collections or in person at the Zakat Centre in London.

 NZF is audited by a leading auditor in the non-for-profit sector and has consistently had full, clean audits.
-In addition, the Strategy, Policy and research Team consults a wide range of expert advisers – scholars, researchers and practitioners – who are committed to ensuring our Zakat distribution in the UK is legally sound, purposeful and effective.
+In addition, we invest in research and consult a wide range of expert advisers – scholars, researchers and practitioners – who are committed to ensuring our Zakat distribution in the UK is legally sound, purposeful and effective.

 History and track record